fl-sean03/MolSAIC/resources/examples/tutorials/docs/migration_guide.md

 ## Why Migrate?

-The file-based API in MONET is **deprecated** and will be removed in version 2.0.0.
+The file-based API in MolSAIC is **deprecated** and will be removed in version 2.0.0.
 Here's why you should migrate:

 - **Better Performance**: The object-based API eliminates intermediate file I/O for chained operations
 - **More Features**: New features like external tools integration are only available in the object-based API